 Common Car Accident Injuries

 Approximately 50 percent of all car accidents in Florida will result in some sort of bodily injury.
 Some of these injuries may be relatively minor (e.g., bruising and lacerations), while others will threaten your life and future.
-For years, the attorneys at Lavent Law, have helped Florida car accident victims recover compensation for a wide range of injuries, including:
+For years, the attorneys at Lavent Law, P.A., have helped Florida car accident victims recover compensation for a wide range of injuries, including:

 - Eye injury